The 5 Best Inversion Tables for Back Pain & Sciatica

 Can an Inversion Table Relieve Pinched Nerves?

 Inverting 2-3 times a day, ideally to an angle of 60 degrees or more, can help to decompress your spine and stretch the tight muscles that often contribute to pinched nerves in the neck, lower back, and hips.
-The discs are able to rehydrate and restore the cushioning between them, creating more space for pinched nerves that go between them.

-The cost of an inversion table is equivalent to a couple of visits to a chiropractor or physical therapist, but can be used without limits for years to come.
+The cost of an inversion table is equivalent to a couple of visits to a chiropractor or physical therapist but can be used without limits for years to come.

 Can an Inversion Table Fix Your Posture?

-Inversion tables can help improve posture to some extent, but they are not a cure-all for posture problems.
 Inversion therapy works by reversing the effects of gravity on the body and providing spinal traction, which can help reduce the pressure on the spine and improve posture by reducing spinal compression.
-However, inversion tables alone will not fix underlying postural issues caused by muscle imbalances or weak core muscles.

 To improve your posture it is important to address underlying issues through spinal decompression exercises and stretching, along with proper posture habits (for example, sitting on an ergonomic office chair, or sleeping on a hybrid mattress) and regular use of an inversion table.